AetherRadio/awesome-x6100/README.md

 ## Disclaimer

-The Awesome-X6100 repository does not hold itself responsible by the quality, or legality of the linked repositories.
+The Awesome-X6100 repository maintainers do not make any guarantees about the quality, legality, or any other attribute of the linked repositories.
-Our goal is to centralize available information, and we do it in good faith.
+The goal is to centralize available information, and the maintainers do it in good faith.
-If you find any of the projects violates any intelectual property rules, contact the owner, and contact us for immediate removal.
+If you find any of the projects violates any intelectual property rules, is damaging content to the community, or in any other way contrary to the spirit of _awesome_ X6100 content, contact the owner of the linked repository,  and raise an issue on this repository requiring removal.